These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 Don’t miss a good deal on Black Friday and beyond.
 Sign up for Reviewed’s Perks and Rec newsletter to stay in the know about the best holiday savings Sunday through Friday.

-Now that the Black Friday holiday shopping rush is under way, you can snag a number of top-rated Samsung devices for wallet-friendly prices, including Samsung Galaxy smartphones, Galaxy smartwatches, Galaxy Book laptops and QLED TVs.
+Now that the Black Friday sales are in full force, you can snag a number of top-rated Samsung devices for wallet-friendly prices, including Samsung Galaxy smartphones, Galaxy smartwatches, Galaxy Book laptops and QLED TVs.
 The savings don't just stop there—you'll also find Samsung deals on home appliances, vacuums and more.

-►Black Friday 2022: The year's biggest sales are happening now, we've rounded up the 120+ best deals for you to shop
+►Black Friday 2022: The 65+ best early Black Friday 2022 sales at Amazon, Walmart, lululemon, Best Buy and more

-►Reader favorite deal: Jump into virtual reality games with the Meta Quest 2 bundle—now $120 off for Black Friday
+►Epic deal: Get Hulu for just $1.99 per month for 12 months with this Black Friday deal

 ►The ultimate holiday gift guide: Shop the best gift ideas for everyone on your list